xebialabs-community/howto/opa/README.md

 * OPA server running and accessible via HTTP(s).
 * Access credentials to the GitHub storage repo which is used to store the policies.

+## Set up an OPA server

+To set up an OPA server:

+1. To get started download an OPA binary for your platform from GitHub releases.
+1. Set permissions on the OPA executable using **chmod 755 ./opa**.
+1. Run the OPA server by executing the **./opa run --server** command.

 ## Set up a connection to an OPA server

 To set up a connection to an OPA server: